vietlong2110/rabbit/README.md

 * Add keyword to following list
 * Sanitize keyword from input

-### v0.5.4
+### v0.6
-* call post api from UI to add keyword to database
+* Call post api from UI to add keyword to database
-* call get api from UI to get following list from database
+* Call get api from UI to get following list from database
-* call post api from UI to add feed to database
+* Call post api from UI to add feed to database
-* call get api from UI to load feed from database
+* Call get api from UI to load feed from database

-## Next minor(v0.6)
-* add hashtag to each newsfeed
+* Add hashtag to each newsfeed

+## Next minor(v0.7)
+* Redesign menu side, following list to popup setting,
+* Call post api from UI to check/uncheck a keyword,
+* Call post api from UI to unfollow a keyword